What is a home appraisal?

 If the fair market value and purchase price don’t match, it’s not necessarily a deal-breaker.
 Your lender will ask you to pay the difference.
 This can delay the sale, or potentially cancel it if you can’t come up with the funds.

-Before you make improvements or renovate
+Before making home improvements or renovating

 This will give you the home’s “before” value, to help you gauge how much your improvements have raised the home’s value.